Haggerston (ward)

 Haggerston is a ward in the London Borough of Hackney and forms part of the Hackney South and Shoreditch constituency.
-It roughly aligns with the core area of the neighborhood of Haggerston.
+It roughly aligns with the core area of the neighborhood of Haggerston and some of Shoreditch and Hoxton.

+Hackney council elections since 2014

+2022 election

+The election took place on 5 May 2022.

+2018 election

+The election took place on 3 May 2018.

-Elections 2014
+2014 election

 The ward returns three councillors to Borough Council.
 At the 22 May 2014 local elections Ann Munn, Jonathan McShane, and Barry Buitekant, all Labour Party candidates, were returned.
 Turnout was 34.91%.

-Elections 2018

-At the 3 May 2018 local elections Ajay Chauhan, Patrick Spence, and Humaira Garasia, all Labour Party candidates, were returned.
-Turnout was 33.0%.